rpm-lab/rpm-lab.github.io/_pages/openings.md

 ### Master's research positions ([apply here](https://forms.gle/G3wX4ty8zEZsDfJTA))
 If you are a Master's student at the University of Minnesota and would like to gain research experience in the areas that RPM lab focuses on, please fill out this [google-form](https://forms.gle/G3wX4ty8zEZsDfJTA).
 We will reach out to you if we have a project that matches your skills.
 Currently, we do not have funding for research assistantships for Master's students.
 We highly encourage students to apply either for a capstone project (1 semester duration) or a Master's thesis project (typically 1 year duration).
+**We are looking for some combination of the following technical skills:**
+- Proficiency in Linux,
+- Proficiency in one of the programming languages (C++, Python),
+- Experience with Pytorch or TensorFlow, CUDA programming
+- Experience with ROS, Gazebo, Pybullet, other simulation environments
+- Experience working on the real sensor(s) or robot(s).
+- Experience with Blender or other designing tools.

 ### Undergraduate research positions ([apply here](https://forms.gle/G3wX4ty8zEZsDfJTA))
 If you are an undergraduate student at the University of Minnesota and would like to gain research experience toward graduate school application in the future semesters, please look into this [webpage](https://forms.gle/G3wX4ty8zEZsDfJTA).
 We will reach out to you if we have a project that matches your skillsets.
 For funding please look into [UROP](https://ugresearch.umn.edu/opportunities/urop) and [REU](https://www.nsf.gov/crssprgm/reu/) programs.
 We highly encourage students to apply for a directed/independent research credit, where they will work on a project with a graduate student.